ivo708/AzaharPlusAutoNuzlocke/README.md

-This fork makes some features of nuzlocke challenges automated, and soem anticheat features:
+This fork makes some features of nuzlocke challenges automated, and applies some anticheat features:

 -Automatic death.